All Episodes

 I try to protect them from getting lassoed into some liberal agenda that they don't understand and end up promoting and advancing while they're not even aware that they're doing it.

-And it just it it gets absurd sometimes.
+And it just, it gets absurd sometimes.

-But I have I have uh I have a reference for for animals.
+But I have a reverence for animals.

-Um but I do not make fun of animal lovers.
+But I do not make fun of animal lovers.

 I am one.